rskupnik/rskupnik.github.io/_posts/2017-06-05-libgdx-ui-overview.md

 That's how I felt when I tried to make sense of how to **properly** create a UI in LibGDX.
 The reason for that confusion is that there's a compilation of a few libraries and concepts that create a powerful stack, but you first have to understand the place and use for each of the pieces of that stack - and it's not properly explained in the documentation how they fit together.

 I'm not saying LibGDX's documentation is bad - it's actually better than most I've seen.
-But the docs tell you how to use each particular piece of technology, but they don't tell you how to combine them and how they come together.
+Unfortunately, the docs tell you how to use each particular piece of technology, but they don't tell you how to combine them and how they come together.
 That's why I created this post.

 The goal is to show you the **tools** you have at your disposal when it comes to UI in LibGDX and **what their place is in the whole stack**.